 4. Limiting Collection

 4.2 Hockey Canada shall not indiscriminately collect information.
-The amount and type of information we collect shall be limited to that which is required to fullfill our identified purposes.
+The amount and type of information we collect shall be limited to that which is required to fulfill our identified purposes.

-4.3 Hockey Canada will not use any form of deception in gaining personal information from its members.
+4.3 Hockey Canada will not use any form of deception in gaining personal information from its Registered Participants or any other individual.

 5. Limiting Use, Disclosure and Retention

-5.1 Subject to applicable legislation, Hockey Canada shall limit use of personal information it collects to purposes that we have disclosed in Sections 2 (Identifying Purposes) and 3.2, Consent.
+5.1 Subject to applicable legislation, Hockey Canada shall limit use of personal information it collects to purposes that we have disclosed in Sections 2 (Identifying Purposes) and 3 (Consent).

 6.1 Hockey Canada shall strive to ensure to the extent it can that the information entrusted to us is maintained in an accurate manner.
 We shall try to maintain the interests of the individual and attempt to ensure that decisions are not made for or about an individual based on personal information that is flawed.

-6.2 Hockey Canada shall only update information in the event of a renewal or registration and/or an update.
+6.2 Hockey Canada shall only update information in the event of a renewal or registration and/or upon receipt of new information from or on behalf of the Registered Participant.

 7.2 The level of safeguards employed shall be directly related to the level of sensitivity of the personal information collected.
 The more sensitive the information, the higher the level of security employed.

-7.3 Methods of protection and safeguards to be employed shall include but in no way be necessarily limited to locked files, offices and storage areas, security clearances and need to know access as well as technological measures such as passwords and encryption.
+7.3 Methods of protection and safeguards to be employed shall include, but are not limited to, locked files, offices and storage areas, security clearances and need-to-know access, as well as technological measures such as passwords and encryption.

 9. Individual Access

-9.1 Subject to applicable legislation, upon request by the individual concerned Hockey Canada shall disclose whether or not it actually holds personal information on an individual.
+9.1 Subject to applicable legislation, upon request by the individual concerned, Hockey Canada shall disclose whether it holds personal information on an individual.
 We shall disclose the source of this information when requested and provide an account of third parties to whom the information may have been disclosed.

 9.2 Hockey Canada may request sufficient information to confirm your identity before releasing your personal information to you.